lanternbugs/lanternicc/README.md

 # lanternicc

+Lantern was started at the end of 2009 as my first large app that I made.
+When I started it, I did not yet understand design patterns like delegation or mvc.
+It does have retain cycles but the app was basicaly designed to run like a number of singletons and performance is not bad and it has enjoyed some commercial success outlasting chessclub.com's ICC for Mac and now replacing it when www.chessclub.com/downloads is accessed on a Mac.
+My Mars and More app represents a more refined method to coding.
+In the middle more advanced than lantern but not as mature as Mars and More is my iOS chess apps where delegation became a common pattern and retain cycles were to be avoided.
+Lantern was brute force.
+I have decide at this time to not bother to refactor it.
+To me it's still worth updating as the users like it.
+A beta now runs on FICS as Pearl Chess. search for the fics var near top of channels.java for some detailed instructions on how to build for that in comments there.

 Lantern is a GPL program.
 See copyright.txt and pieces-boards_copyrights.txt in the lantern folder.
 The free folder is files from jinchess.com client that are utility and under LGPL.
 I think right now we just use the jin sound package.